Analysis | Rudy Giuliani torched his credibility for Trump. He’s just the latest to find that wasn’t enough.

 Any such attempted break will not be easy.
 But as the party considers it, they’ve gotten plenty of reminders about their ability to meet Trump halfway.
-And the combined message of the few weeks — if no the last four years — is: It can’t be done.
+And the combined message of the past few weeks — if not the last four years — is: It can’t be done.

 The Washington Post reported late Wednesday that none other than Trump’s personal lawyer Rudolph W. Giuliani has found himself on the wrong side of the outgoing commander in chief.
-Following the implosion of the legal challenges to the 2020 election that Giuliani led on Trump’s behalf, Trump is withholding payments to Giuliani and even going so far as to scrutinize his expense reports.
+Following the implosion of the legal challenges to the 2020 election that Giuliani led on Trump’s behalf, the president is withholding payments to his lawyer and even going so far as to scrutinize his expense reports.

 As The Post’s Philip Rucker, Josh Dawsey and Ashley Parker reported: